THURSDAY 29th…….I arrived at Bush 43 in time to

 SUNDAY 18th

 ........My plan was to stop at Niagra falls on the Canadian side but I did not turn at the proper place so ended up in the lane that took me to U.S. Customs.
 I arrived in line at 12:30 and it took till 2pm getting beyond that point.
 The time it took the Customs Officer to question me was about two minutes.
 The gas tank was in sad shape so I gassed up at $3.89 per gallon and drove the short distance to the entrance to Niagra Falls Park in the city of Niagra Falls, New York.
 I must mention that during the long drive from Salt St. Marie I bought 4 gallons of gas from a Canadian station.
 That sat me back $20.06 American.
 Our gasoline prices follow Canada by about a year so I expect we will all be paying that before too long.....I snapped many pictures at the park and the falls.
-Here is a smidgen of the total
+Here is a smidgen of the total.

 The beginning of a very nice, long walk.
 I made it a lot longer than necessary by getting lost but so it goes.
 The weather was just right for a long walk in the area of the Falls.